annnhuang/annnhuang.github.io/projects.md

 title: Projects
 show_collection: projects
 description: >
-  Here is a showcase of projects I conducted in collaboration with awesome teams
+  List of large-scale projects I conducted in collaboration with multidisciplinary teams.
 no_groups: true
 ---